zamarseny/api/docs_eng/resumes.md

 <a name="resumes-mine-author-fields"></a>
 Please see the [full resume](#resume-fields) for a description of the fields.
-The response also contains the following additional information:
+Additionally for [resume summary format](#resume-short) the response also contains the following additional information:

 Name | Type | Description
 --- | --- | --------